tiogars/maven-site/README.md

-# java-public-lib
+# tiogars/maven-site

-Template to create a java libary to publish in github registry
+Docker image to render the maven site of a project with maven.

+- pom.xml : template to set maven site
+- docker-compose.yml : template to set [traefik](https://doc.traefik.io/traefik/)